metu-rover/metu_gui_v2/README.md

 # metu_gui_v2

-This repo is created as a metu_gui_v2 package.
+This repo is created as a metu_gui_v2 package by Yusuf Onat Yılmaz.
 Download this repo in to your workspace/src.
 Please do not commit to main branch without informing the admin.
 However, feel free to create new branch anytime you want. <br />

 Final folder structure should be like below: